Safe and Verified Gomory Mixed Integer Cuts in a Rational MIP Framework: Computational analysis

 \subsection{Dual bound improvement}

 First, we analyze the \emph{gap closed} to understand how much the added safe GMI cuts help at improving dual bounds.
-Given a reference bound $p$, the dual bound $d_1$ after the first LP solve, and the dual bound $d_2$ after the algorithm terminates, the gap closed is defined as $GC(p, d_1, d_2) = \frac{d_2 - d_1}{p - d_1}$.
+Given a reference bound $p$, the dual bound $d_1$ after the first LP solve, and the dual bound $d_2$ after the algorithm terminates, the gap closed is defined as $GC(p, d_1, d_2) = \frac{(d_2 - d_1)}{(p - d_1)}$.
 As reference solutions, we used the best-known floating-point feasible solutions to the \miplib~2017 instances.
 We exclude all infeasible instances, as well as all instances where the floating-point and exact solutions do not agree (\eg because the instance is infeasible in the exact setting, but not in the floating-point setting).
-The results for the remaining $367$ instances are shown in Table \ref{tbl:gapclosed}.
+The results for the remaining $367$ instances are shown in Table~\ref{tbl:gapclosed}.

-We observe almost identical values for the runs with \safegmi and \enc. \enc closes on average 0.6\% more gap at the root (0.157 vs.~0.151) and 2.4\% less gap after the time limit (0.556 vs.~0.580).
+We observe almost identical values for the runs with \safegmi and \enc. \enc closes on average {0.2\% more gap at the root (0.152 vs.~0.150) and 0.5\% more gap after the time limit (0.580 vs.~0.585).
 This shows that the further weakening of the cuts from that technique is not severe.
-The slightly better gap of \safegmi after time limit suggests that this should be the preferred default setting, however, we will see a much clearer picture in favor of \enc when looking at runtime experiments in Section \ref{subsec:runtime}.
+Although this experiment does not present a clear picture as to which setting should be preferred}, we will see a much clearer picture in favor of \enc when looking at runtime experiments in Section~\ref{subsec:runtime}.

-When comparing the impact of GMI cuts in the exact and the floating-point setting, we first observe that there is very little difference at the root node: \fpcuts closes only $0.4\%$ more gap than \enc (0.161 vs.~0.157).
-After time limit, $11\%$ more gap is closed by enabling cuts in the floating-point setting (0.641 vs.~0.530).
-In the exact setting $9\%$ additional gap is closed by \safegmi (0.580 vs.~0.487) and $7\%$ by \enc (0.556 vs.~0.487).
-All in all, although safely generated MIR cuts are in general weaker than floating-point cuts, our experiments show that their relative impact on the average dual performance of the respective solvers is only minimally reduced.
+When comparing the impact of GMI cuts in the exact and the floating-point setting, we first observe that there is very little difference at the root node: \fpcuts closes only { $0.9\%$ more gap than \enc (0.161 vs.~0.152).
+After time limit, $11\%$ more gap is closed by enabling cuts in the floating-point setting (0.653 vs.~0.543).
+In the exact setting $9.5\%$ additional gap is closed by \safegmi (0.580 vs.~0.485) and $10\%$ by \enc (0.585 vs.~0.485).} All in all, although safely generated MIR cuts are in general weaker than floating-point cuts, our experiments show that their relative impact on the average dual performance of the respective solvers is only minimally reduced.